Top 3 Benefits Of ERP CRM Integration

 Traditionally, both ERP and CRM has evolved as a combination of different applications.

-Traditional ERP and CRM have been installed as a patchwork of different applications.
-The CRM space is focused on the contact center, campaign management, help desk, and self-service.
+In simple terms, the benefits of CRM platform comes as a result of the combination of the contact center, campaign management, help desk, and self-service.
 But it is not in itself supporting one end-to-end business process.
 One of the big shifts we are seeing is to make the end-to-end orientation front and center and then integrate from that perspective.

-Here are some tips from experts to help ensure a successful ERP-CRM integration benefits project:
+Here are some tips from experts to help ensure a successful project:

 One of the first steps in ERP-CRM integration is to begin with an enterprise process view.
 Organizations need to think about how integration will improve the business as a whole rather than just a particular business process.
 While this might sound instinctive, organizations normally start looking at this from an IT-centric perspective or from a departmental perspective.

 2. Regulate how ERP-CRM integration can benefit end users

 What is good for the company is not essentially good for the individual employee.
 In order for these integrations to work, everyone has to see a quantifiable benefit.
 For the sales reps, it cannot go from five minutes to take an order to a day.
 If the order goes in more fittingly and there are fewer issues with the order being shipped, it means the sales reps can get paid their commission more quickly.
 That means, as part of the integration process, the sales reps must be able to see how it benefits them personally.